Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - No foreign transaction fees

 The card has a $99 annual fee, which is NOT waived the first year.

 What Can You Do With 60,000 Southwest Points?

 The actual cost for an award ticket on Southwest will depend on your destination, how far in advance you book, time of day, and other factors, but you should be able to redeem 60,000 Southwest points for multiple flights.

 Southwest points are, on average, worth ~1.5 cents per point, so the 60,000 Southwest point sign-up bonus is worth ~$900 towards travel.
 And if you have the Southwest Companion Pass, the sign-up bonus could be worth double that.

 And if you are flexible with your travel plans, you can find some incredible value.
 For example, Southwest frequently has sales with fares starting as low as $49 one-way.
 In that case, you would have to spend just 2,524 Southwest points plus ~$6 in taxes for the flight.
 That’s a great deal!

-With the 60,000 Southwest point sign-up bonus, you could take 23 Southwest flights from this deal (60,000 points / 2,524 points per flight).
+With the 60,000 Southwest point welcome offer, you could take 23 Southwest flights from this deal (60,000 points / 2,524 points per flight).
 That’s an incredible value from one credit card sign-up bonus!

-The Sign-Up Bonus Counts Toward the Companion Pass!
+The Southwest Business Card Bonus Counts Toward the Companion Pass!

-The Southwest Companion Pass is my #1 favorite deal in travel!
+The Southwest Companion Pass is our #1 favorite deal in travel.
 That’s because folks with the Companion Pass can bring a friend or family member along on paid and award tickets – for just the cost of taxes and fees!